areweguiyet/areweguiyet/README.md

 ### Using the CLI

-AreWeGuiYet uses a custom Rust CLI to fetch data from crates.io.
-It's currently a work in progress and is a little rough around the edges.
+AreWeGuiYet uses Github Actions to build the site.
+The Github Action is powered by a Rust CLI, which fetches the latest data for crates from crates.io.

-Building the CLI requires Rust 1.31+.
+If you wish to build the site locally, you will need to run the CLI manually with `cargo run -- publish`.
 The CLI maintains a cache so it doesn't hammer any APIs with more calls than it needs to.
 If you downloaded the repo awhile ago, please be sure to run with the `--clean` flag.

 If you need assistance (or especially if there's a bug, of which there are certainly many), please open an issue (it's much appreciated! 💖).